A turbo is one of the most significant ways to dramatically increase how much horsepower your engine puts out.

 What Else Do You Need To Do A Car When Adding A Turbo?

 In reality, you shouldn’t ever add a turbo and think, ‘That’s it – I’ve finished.’
-There’s so much more work you need to get done.
+There’s so much more work you need to get completed.
 If you don’t do the following, it’ll create severe problems, up to and including engine failure.

 When you attach a turbocharger, you absolutely must:

 If you don’t do these, you’ll run lean (too much air in relation to fuel) and potentially misfire (and therefore lose power).
-The turbo will also immediately overheat and break without an oil supply.
+The turbo will also promptly overheat and break without an oil supply.

-It’s also highly recommended that you:
+It’s also strongly advised that you:

 Can You Install A Turbo On Any Car?